Skip to main content

 Fastest Path: Auto-Instrumentation

-Two lines to automatically trace all OpenAI and Anthropic calls:
+Two lines to automatically trace all LLM calls across 200+ providers:

 # Import LLM SDKs AFTER init() -- they're now auto-instrumented